-11 Things We're Definitely Buying on Amazon Prime Day - E!
+8 Things We're Definitely Buying on Amazon Prime Day - E!
 Online

 We independently selected these products because we love them, and we hope you do too.
 Shop with E! has affiliate relationships, so we may get a commission if you purchase something through our links.
 Items are sold by the retailer, not E!.

-The most wonderful time of the year is coming up!
+The most wonderful time of the year is here!
 Amazon created Amazon Prime Day, which spans from June 21 to June 22, full of epic savings for Amazon Prime members who shop their site.
 If you're not a Prime Member, but you're interested in trying it out, now is a great time for the 30-day free trial.
 There are great deals on fashion, home, electronic, and beauty products, but where do you begin?
 There are just so many great products on Amazon across all categories.
 That's why it's good to prepare for shopping with a game plan.
 Keep on scrolling to see some of our must-have purchases.

 Echo (4th Gen) With premium sound, smart home hub, and Alexa